 Undertaking regular reflection is an important part of trainee development towards becoming a self-directed professional learner.
 Through reflection a trainee should develop SMART learning objectives related to the situation discussed.
 These should be subsequently incorporated into their PDP.
 Reflections are also useful to develop 'self-knowledge' to help trainees deal with challenging situations.

 It is important to reflect on situations that went well in addition to those that went not so well.
-Trainees should be encouraged to reflect on their learning opportunities and not just clinical events need to present every piece of evidence listed and the list is not exhaustive and other evidence may be equally valid.
+Trainees should be encouraged to reflect on their learning opportunities and not just clinical events

 Suggested evidence for each CiP